 1 teaspoon Lawry's Seasoned salt

 In a Dutch oven, sauté onion, celery and carrot in butter until tender.
 Stir in GF flour until blended.
 Gradually add milk.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Add soup, cheese, potatoes & Lawry's; mix well.
+Add soup, cheese, steamed broccoli and cauliflower, and Lawry's; mix well.
 Cook and stir until cheese is melted and soup is heated through.
 Yield: 10-12 servings (3 quarts).

 If you can do lots of dairy - this is a good one.
 We have not tried subbing out the dairy.